… was born in Tórshavn, Faroe Islands, in 1958. This biography is about Elin’s musical career. To read more about her professional career, click here.

-The CD was recorded already, partly in September 2005, and partly in January 2007.
+The CD was recorded partly in September 2005 and partly in January 2007.
 The recordings were mostly recorded live sessions in the studio.
 But the release date was postponed for a long time because they had troubles getting the final rights to publish some of the songs in Faroese.

 Dedicated to the memory of Maud & Svenn

-The CD is dedicated to the memory of the siblings Maud Heinesen and Svenn Brimheim who both died of cancer – Maud in 2005 and Svenn in 2006.
+The CD is dedicated to the memory of the siblings Maud Heinesen, Elin’s mother, and Svenn Brimheim, Elin’s uncle, who both died of cancer – Maud in 2005 and Svenn in 2006.
 The purpose is to honour all victims of this terrible desease.
 The CD is also a tribute to the past – to the time, when these people were young and healthy – and to the splendid music they gave to our generation.

 Buy the cd and donate to the cancer society

-It’s possible to order the CD – and thus, make sure that you get a copy or more of the CD.
+The CD is sold out in the stores.
+BUT… Elin has a few CD’s left to sell, so it is possible to order the CD directly from her – and thus, and get a copy or more of the CD.

-The plan is to donate money to the Faroese Cancer Society.
-For each copy sold the Cancer Society will receive 20 DKK to support them in their cause trying to beat cancer and in helping cancer patients and their relatives.
+By ordering the CD you donate money to the Faroese Cancer Society.
+For each copy sold the Cancer Society will receive an ammount to support them in their cause trying to beat cancer and in helping cancer patients and their relatives.